jonsagara/SyncfusionSmallGroupedCheckbox/README.md

-# Using Syncfusion PDF to check a checkbox results in a tiny rendered check
+# Using Syncfusion PDF to check a checkbox results in a tiny rendered check in Chromium-based browsers

+> NOTE: this rendering issue only appears to happen in Chromium-based browsers (i.e., Chrome, Edge).
+The checks render correctly in Firefox, Safari, Preview, and Acrobat.

+> To view the incorrect rendering, be sure to download the PDFs and open them in Chrome or Edge.
+GitHub's built-in PDF renderer renders the checks at the correct size.

 I'm replacing the old `iTextSharp` library in our application with `Syncfusion.Pdf`.